General Expectations

 Students are expected to be neat and tidy, and wear their uniform with pride:

-- Ties should always be worn neatly and tied appropriately with the top shirt button fastened and the tie tightened to fit over the button and under the collar
+- Ties should always be worn neatly and appropriately with the top shirt button fastened and the tie tightened to fit over the button and under the collar

 - Blazers, school jumpers, sports jackets and rugby tops are not to be worn around the waist/shoulders and/or head